The Clear Edge

 Leak 1: The Silent Cost Creep

-Monthly reviews catch this in months 1-2.
-Without them, you catch it when cash gets tight — usually months 9-12.
+Monthly reviews catch this in months 1–2.
+Without them, you usually only notice once cash gets tight, around months 9–12.

 Leak 2: The Underpricing Trap

-A coach at $87K/month hadn’t raised rates in 18 months.
-The market rate increased 15% during that time.
+• A coach at $87K/month hadn’t raised rates in 18 months while the market climbed 15%.

 Leak 3: The Efficiency Degradation